 Since non-urgent tasks will always lose the competition with urgent tasks, you need to actively find time for them and put it on your agenda.

-Hopefully, see you in person at some event!
-And don’t be a little cheat – just attending events is not enough if you sit in the corner… Only shaking hands and real talk matter.
+Hopefully, we see each other in person at some event and join each other’s networks!
+And don’t be a little cheat – just attending events is not enough if all you do is sitting in the corner… Only shaking hands and real talk matter.
 Best of luck!

 Are you planning to upgrade your career to the next level or change your career path?
 Are you pondering your options?
 Don’t be alone in the process – join us at our live online Ontology of Value® Career Mastery Program!

 At this intensive online training, you will focus on discovering your identity as a professional, and learn effective career development strategies for landing great jobs.

 We will help you choose the right career path, assist you in landing your new job, and teach you self-navigation strategies that will guarantee your success in professional development, and serve you for a lifetime!

 Please find all the information about our incoming, game-changing program here:

 Bielczyk, N. (2022, May 9th).
 10 Good Reasons To Build Efficient Networking Strategies and Treat Networking as a Mindset.
 Retrieved from https://ontologyofvalue.com/10-good-reasons-to-build-efficient-networking-strategies-and-treat-networking-as-a-mindset/

 Today, it is becoming extremely hard to get noticed online as the Internet is flooded with massive amounts of AI-generated content.
 Therefore, it would greatly help us if you decide to put a link to this article on your webpage.
 Thank you so much in advance!